lou-lan/infra/docs/getting-started/quickstart.md

   --set connector.config.skipTLSVerify=true
 ```

+{% callout type="info" %}
-| Note: it may take a few minutes for the cluster to connect.
+It may take a few minutes for the cluster to connect.
 You can verify the connection by running `infra destinations list`
+{% /callout %}

 ## Add a user and grant access to the cluster